 Lightning Returns: Final Fantasy XIII is a title from Square Enix starring Final Fantasy XIII protagonist Lightning.
 Its title, as well as the basic concepts behind the game's development, were announced at a special press conference timed to coincide with the celebration of the twenty-fifth anniversary of the Final Fantasy series on September 1, 2012 in Japan (August 31, in North America).
 The game concludes her story arc, which was left on a cliffhanger at the end of Final Fantasy XIII-2.
 The game was released in North America on February 11, 2014 on the PlayStation 3 and Xbox 360.

-After spending hundreds of years in crystal stasis, Lightning is reawakened by Bhunivelze; the almighty god and highest power in the Final Fantasy XIII universe.
+Following the events of Final Fantasy XIII-2, Lightning spends the next five hundred years in a self-imposed crystal stasis, until she is reawakened by Bhunivelze; the almighty god and highest power in the Final Fantasy XIII universe.
 She is told in no uncertain terms that the world will end in thirteen days, and there is nothing she can do to stop it.
 However, as the chosen savior, Lightning is given a mission by God to save as many souls as she can and offer them to the world tree Yggdrasil, so that they can be born in a brand new world that Bhunivelze will create as the current world ends.
-To sweeten the deal, this god has also promised to resurrect Lightning's sister Serah in the next world if she succeeds in her mission.
+As motivation, this god has also promised to resurrect Lightning's sister Serah in the next world if she succeeds in her mission.

 So begins Lightning's quest as she travels across the last remaining stronghold of humanity in a world overrun by chaos.
 However, there are many more people who don't believe she is a true savior, or whose goals run counter to her own.
 Lightning also encounters a mysterious figure named Lumina, who despite bearing the appearance of Serah has a polar opposite personality.
 She is able to survive in and control at least in part the chaos that is consuming the world.
 She has also crossed paths with Lightning's friends in the past, but whether her goal is to ultimately hinder or help Lightning is a mystery.